Java-Publications/vaadin-v10-dynamic-page-title/README.md

 }
 ```

-One solution could be based on inheritance, packing this stuff in a parent class.
+One solution could be based on inheritance, packing this stuff into a parent class.
 But how to get the actual **key** to resolve without implementing something in every child class?

 ## Solution 02 - B - the first quality increase